 Define base metrics with analytics across devices and shop segments.
 Track interaction with banners and the proposition, then compare by line and by banner placement.
 Use these signals to understand where the gains come from and where friction stays hidden.

-Apply practices to close gaps quickly: removing friction on product pages, streamlining checkout fields, and treating any lack of clarity as a priority fix.
+Apply practices to close gaps quickly: removing friction on product pages, simplifying checkout fields, and treating any lack of clarity as a priority fix.
 Align experiments with the shop’s resource constraints and keep tests focused on high-impact elements such as banners, offers, and line-level changes.

 Example shows the logic in action: conversion from 2.4% to 2.7% on a banner test yields a 12.5% relative lift.
 With 60k sessions per variant, alpha 0.05 and power 0.8, this pattern reaches significance in about 2–3 weeks on average for a mid-traffic shop.